Marco I Sanudo: Conquest of Naxos

-The Republic of Venice was afraid that its rival, the Republic of Genoa, should take advantage of the troubled situation in the Eastern Mediterranean to gain ground.
-Venice barely could buy Crete just before Genoa.
+The Republic of Venice was afraid that its rival, the Republic of Genoa, would take advantage of the troubled situation in the Eastern Mediterranean to gain ground.
+Venice could barely buy Crete just before Genoa.
 Even then, the Ligurian republic threatened its rival with war if it did not abandon the big island.
 The war was inevitable and started.
 At the beginning of 1205, the news reached Constantinople that a Genoan fleet had just arrived in the Aegean.
 Marco Sanudo, with his uncle Enrico Dandolo's and the Latin Emperor's blessings, armed with his own money eight galleys that had been entrusted to him in order to fight the Genoans.
 All the sailors were Venetians and came on their own accord.

 In order to achieve this goal, control of Naxos was essential.
 Sanudo's fleet landed on the South-West of the island, near Potamides.
 The local population did not oppose them.
 The main objective was the Byzantine fortress of Apalyrou, approximately three kilometers inland.
 It was guarded by Greek and Genoan troops.
-According to some sources, Sanudo did literally burn its vessels to motivate his soldiers.
+According to some sources, Sanudo burned his own vessels to motivate his soldiers.
 The siege lasted for five weeks.
 The capture of the fortress gave Sanudo control of the whole island.

 Political confirmations

-Marco Sanudo had to have his conquest certified by the Latin Empire authorities.
-But, the Emperor Balwin had died during the Battle of Adrianople (1205) and Marco Sanudo's uncle Enrico Dandolo also died in June.
+Marco Sanudo had to have his conquest certified by the Latin Empire's authorities.
+But, the Emperor Baldwin had died during the Battle of Adrianople (1205) and Marco Sanudo's uncle Enrico Dandolo also died in June.
 In Constantinople, the podestà and the Council of the Venetians assured him there would be no problem.
 But, one condition was made: Naxos could only go to a Venetian after Sanudo's death.

 In July 1205, Sanudo left for Venice, carrying the news of the death of the Doge, and also to get the confirmation of his conquest.
 There, he took part to the election of the new Doge, Pietro Ziani.
-He was then authorized to take, as private property, all Cyclades islands not included in the Partitio Terrarum.
+He was then authorized to take, as private property, all Cycladic islands not included in the Partitio Terrarum.
 In fact, this right was given to all Venetian citizens for all the Byzantine lands not included in the Partitio Terrarum.

-Meanwhile, the Genoans had set foot and fortified in Crete and Corfou, threatening the Venetian power.
+Meanwhile, the Genoans had set foot on and fortified Crete and Corfu, threatening the Venetian power.
 The Republic armed a fleet to oust them.
 Marco Sanudo took part to the expedition in Crete because the Genoans there were a threat to his island.
 Enrico Pescatore, working for Genoa, with a fleet comprising eight galleys had set foot in Crete in 1206.
-The Venetian fleet captured four Genoans galleys in Spinalonga, then patrolled the Cretan seas, boarding all ships.
+The Venetian fleet captured four Genoan galleys in Spinalonga, then patrolled the Cretan seas, boarding all ships.
 But no attempt was made to land on and recapture the island.
-At the end of the campaign, the Venetian fleet went back home and Sanudo sailed to Constantinople to get the new Emperor's (Henry of Flanders) confirmation for his conquest and his new project: conquering the other Cyclades.
+At the end of the campaign, the Venetian fleet went back home and Sanudo sailed to Constantinople to get the new Emperor's (Henry of Flanders) confirmation for this conquest and for his new project of conquering the other Cyclades.